Coca-Cola Politics History

 Source: The Coca-Cola Company

-In 1991, in a move designed to bridge the gap between business and politics, Coca-Cola invested in a bottling plant in the West Bank.
+In 1991, Coca-Cola built a bottling plant in the West Bank.

 LABOR, VIOLENCE, & COCA-COLA POLITICS